Employment outcomes for low-income families receiving child care subsidies in Illinois, Maryland, and Texas

 A study of the relationship between child care subsidy use and employment outcomes, and an identification of factors associated with child care subsidy use among eligible low income families, based on analysis of administrative and census data collected in Illinois, Maryland, and Texas

-These resources were found by comparing the title, description, and topics of the currently selected resource to the rest of the Research Connections holdings.
+These resources share similarities with the current selection.
+They are found by comparing the topic, author, and resource type of the currently selected resource to the rest of the library’s publications.

 How do gender norms and childcare costs affect maternal employment across U.S. states?